Daniel* and his family arrived in the UK from South America with the promise of work and a better life. Sadly, Daniel soon realised it was all a lie.

 They were left on the street during the winter, with temperatures often below freezing, without any support.

 A charity in the area contacted Hope for Justice that same night and asked for support.
-We assisted the family with accessing emergency accommodation and were able to house them immediately.
+We assisted the family with accessing emergency accommodation and they were housed immediately.

 The Hope for Justice team got to work gathering further evidence to submit a reconsideration request and getting Daniel’s family necessities like food vouchers, phone access and legal advice.